VirtusLab/git-machete-intellij-plugin/README.md

 Git Machete plugin is a robust tool that simplify your git related workflow.
 It's a great completion of IntelliJ version control system.
-You can with easy rebase branches, do pull, push or reset.
+You can with ease rebase branches, do pull, push or reset.
 Just define what you would like your branch tree to look like and leave the rest to Git Machete.
 It gives you simple view of what's going on in your repository.
 Just look at the edge colors or status descriptions to see what should be rebased, pushed, pulled or reset.